DIXIE SOFTBALL FAQS

 Yes, the purchase of a $50,000 Excess Accident policy and a $1,000,000 General Liability policy is required.
 Please see the rulebook for additional details and requirements.
 The tournament insurance requirements can be met by the purchase of league insurance on behalf of all teams prior to the start of the regular season.
 If regular season insurance is not purchased (it is strongly recommended), a special tournament insurance policy can be purchased through Sadler & Company on behalf of a single All Star team.

 Do the insurance policies provide coverage for accidents and lawsuits that arise out of travel to another state?

 Yes, coverage is provided anywhere in the United States as long as the event is league sanctioned and adult supervised and not otherwise prohibited by the Dixie Softball rulebook.

 Do the policies provide coverage for scrimmages, tournaments or other play?

-No, unless such play is approved by the league president, follows Dixie Softball safety rules and regulations, and is played with players who are officially registered with such league for regular season or fall ball play.
+No, unless such play is approved by the league president and follows Dixie Softball safety rules and regulations.

 Once my league applies for coverage, how long does it take for coverage to become effective?